SebastiaanOG/test-cmp/README.md

 ## Database projects
 - The root folder is set to /database
+- The development of the databases takes place on the development environment.
 - All environments are provisioned via the CD workflow.

 ## Synapse workspace